No. 2 Chesterton rides seniors to 31st straight home win

 “It’s a special moment, especially on senior night,” Warren said.
 “But I was mostly worried about the win streak that we kept alive.
 We have a 31-game home winning streak in the regular season, and that meant a lot to us.”

-Chesterton coach Marc Urban said he wasn’t concerned with any of the senior night festivities becoming a distraction for his team.
-After presenting Warren, Wadding and classmate Alex Schmidt with framed jerseys at the beginning of the game, the Trojans jumped out to an early 11-2 lead and never looked back.
+Trojans coach Marc Urban said he wasn’t concerned with any of the senior night festivities becoming a distraction for his team.
+After presenting Warren, Wadding and classmate Alex Schmidt with framed jerseys at the beginning of the game, the Chesterton jumped out to an early 11-2 lead and never looked back.

-Warren was one of three players to score in double figures for Chesterton (21-2), as sophomore guard Travis Grayson scored 15 points and Schmidt added 12 points.
+Warren was one of three players to score in double figures for the Trojans (21-2), as sophomore guard Travis Grayson scored 15 points and senior guard Schmidt added 12 points.
 Wadding had eight points and shot 4 of 4 at the charity stripe.

 “When we move the basketball and the players move as well, we’re all better because of that movement,” Urban said.
 “I think we had some good movement, and Warren was the main one on the receiving side of it.
 But everyone has been on that side of it throughout the year, and our kids are unselfish.”

-When the seniors were subbed out in the game’s closing seconds, they were met with a standing ovation from the crowd.
-Schmidt said walking off of the court was surreal because of all of the experiences he’s had as a Trojan.
+When the seniors were subbed out in the game’s closing seconds, they were met with a standing ovation from the home crowd.
+Schmidt said walking off of Chesterton's court was surreal because of all of the experiences he’s had on it.

-He also reflected on how his relationship with Warren and Wadding has grown over the years.
-The senior said he wouldn’t have wanted to play alongside anyone else throughout high school and hopes they can keep their careers going for as long as possible.
+He also reflected on how his relationships with Warren and Wadding have grown over the years.
+The senior said he wouldn’t want to play alongside anyone else and hopes they can keep their high school careers going for as long as possible.

 “I’ve been friends with Jake Wadding since I was about four years old,” Schmidt said.
 “We played baseball, basketball and football together.
 I’ve played AAU with both of those guys since fifth grade.
 Ever since then, we knew we wanted to win a sectional and be the best we could be.
 It’s been a blessing to play with these guys.
 I love them to death.”

-Chesterton will take on Lowell in the Class 4A Valparaiso Sectional on Tuesday.
-The Trojans defeated the Red Devils 64-40 on Dec.
+The Trojans will take on Lowell in the Class 4A Valparaiso Sectional on Tuesday.
+Chesterton defeated the Red Devils 64-40 on Dec.
 7, and Urban said his team must make things tough on standout junior guard Christopher Mantis in order to down Lowell once again.

+Despite Friday’s defeat, Cougars coach Chris Buggs said his team’s relentless effort was a positive takeaway.
+Junior center Mason Nicholson scored a team-high 16 points, including a handful of rim-rocking dunks, and junior guard Quimari Peterson chipped in with 13 points.

 “I like our chances,” Buggs said.
 “We’ve played some really good competition this year, and I think that has done nothing but prepare us for the tournament.
 Now, we have to step up and do our best.
 I know this was a tough loss, but we’re excited.”